 - Flush toxins.
 Another way foam rolling helps alleviate soreness is by moving lactic acid and carbon dioxide — toxins built up during exercise — out of the muscles and tissues, and into the lymphatic system.

 - Improve circulation.
-Foam rolling increases blood circulation, which helps muscles repair faster.
+We touched on this above — foam rolling increases blood circulation, which in addition to warming your body up, helps muscles repair faster.

-- Help ROM.
-Range of motion often decreases during exercise and strength training.
+- Help range of motion.
+Your range of motion often decreases during exercise and strength training.
 This is because as muscles grow, they constrict and shorten during recovery.
 Connective tissue also thickens and tightens in an effort to protect the muscles.
 Foam rollers aid in the release of tension, allowing muscles to lengthen and return to their original size.
 This, in turn, improves range of motion.
-Picture this: Visualize your muscles as Play-Doh.
-When you roll out Play-Doh, it becomes bendy and pliable — oh, and less likely to snap.

 Let’s get real, foam rolling isn’t the most relaxing activity out there.
 In fact, for some, foam rolling is quite painful.
 However, our coaches say that foam rolling shouldn’t hurt to the point where you’re nearly in tears.
 Instead, it should feel uncomfortable or similar to muscle soreness, but not something you can’t push through.

 But, why does it hurt?
 During exercise, our muscle tissues tear and rebuild themselves.
 Applying pressure to these tender areas stimulates our body’s pain receptors, but it shouldn’t be an unbearable level of pain.
 In fact, if you do feel sharp, sudden pain, it’s best to contact a doctor or sports therapist to see if you actually have an injury.